 “What’s with the tires?”
 I asked, sniffing one and then backing up suspiciously.
 I don’t like it when things are not where they belong.
 Once I saw a tire (just a little one) on the trail between the golf course and the beach, and I refused to walk past it.
 Mom had to drag me to the other side using the leash.

 “I have no idea!”
 Mom said.
 “They’re too big to carry, so they must have fallen down from the slag heap.
 Maybe people use tractor tires in mines these days?”

 “I didn’t see any tractor tires in Snow White,” I pointed out.

-We turned off of the road and climbed down into the dry river that the tires were in and followed it away from the slack heap and toward the mountains.
+We turned off of the road and climbed into the dry river that the tires were in, and followed it away from the slack heap and toward the mountains.
 Here the lines of flakey rocks came down off the mountain in stripes like the slashes at the beginning of an internet address.
-When we stepped on them, the slashes crumbled like they were fake, for looking but not touching.
-Mom climbed up the side of the rock to where there was a square cave with a fence in front of it.
+When we stepped on them, the slashes crumbled like they were fake — for looking but not touching.
+Mom climbed up the rock to where there was a square cave with a fence in front of it.
 I hung back and gave the cave space, but she climbed around the fence and peeked inside.
 “What is it?”
 I called to her from a safe distance.

 “It’s an old mine.
 It’s half boarded up, but you could climb inside.”

 “What’s in it?”
 I asked.

 “I don’t know, gems and stuff maybe?
 There used to be a lot of mining around here back in the gold rush days.
 I bet it was easy to build mines with nothing but picks and shovels in all this sandstone.”

 I looked at the crumbly rock flakes all around me that had fallen off the mountain, and the big boulders that had fallen into the wash below.
 With enough time, I could probably tear down this whole mountain with my bare paws.
 “And how did they keep the walls and ceilings from falling?”
 I asked.